clue1ess/IngenuimHackathon/README.md

 <!--
 ![MediAppoint-Logo](./Logo/MediAppoint.png) -->
 ![MediAppoint-Diagram](./Diagrams/MediAppoint.png)<br>
 MediAppoint is the component of our application that deals with scheduling appointments of patients with their Doctors.
 We focus on saving our customers time and avoid the long waiting period.
-There is a transparency in the time-slot bookings, customer can check for the available slots and book an appointment as per his/her convenience.
+There is a transparency in the time-slot bookings, customer can check for the available slots and book an appointment as per his/her convenience. <br>
 **Features** : <br/>
 1. DB with list of Doctors
 2. Transparency of available slots